Skin & Appearance· 12 min read· June 30, 2026· Updated August 17, 2026

 You've lost the weight — but your face looks hollow and older.
-Here's the real reason (it isn't the drug), the prevention window most people miss, and the evidence-based protocol that actually helps.
+Here's what's actually driving it (mostly the fat loss, not the drug), the prevention window most people miss, and the evidence-based protocol that helps.

 You've lost 20, 30, maybe 40 pounds on your GLP-1 medication.
 The scale is moving in exactly the right direction.
 And then you look in the mirror and notice something you didn't bargain for: your face looks hollow.
 Gaunt.
 Older.